finitearth/promptolution/report/design_decisions.md

 We decided to do two sepearate experiments both aiming to answer different research questions:
 1.)
 Can we use a small LLM during optimization (cost efficiency) 2.)
 Can an additional Task description help the overall performance? (we only test this for small LLMs to save costs)

+# Limitations
+- we consider the score a prompt gained in the step it was created as its "true" value.
+We do not reevaluate that prompt, meaning "it could have been lucky" in getting 20 easy down stream examples.
+- once a prompt hits 100% in a test metric, it will be chosen as the final prompt. --> no exploration no more (especially in the case of having large llm as evaluator)